Kinniku Banzuke: 2002–2003: Relaunch as Taiiku World and Dreamax takeover

 In October 2002, after five months off-air, Kinniku Banzuke relaunched under the title Taiiku World.
-The decision to rebrand was made to try and continue to have viewers return, while creating separation from the bad press surrounding Kinniku Banzukes end.
+TBS made the decision to rebrand, to try and continue to have viewers return, while creating separation from the bad press surrounding Kinniku Banzukes end.
 Lead host Ichiro Furutachi reprised his role as lead host, supported by new assistants RIKACO, Toshiki Kashu, Aya Hirayama, Gori, Hiroki Kawada and Masaru Nagai.
 Taiiku World's first season launched with a mix of new and returning events.
 Panel events such as Struck Out, Kick Target, Spray Hitter, Balloon Shooter and Hustler returned more or less untouched, only with minor changes to their frames and layouts.
 The lineup was supplemented by new panel events in the form of Million Catch, Striker King, and Super Freekick, and new course events Monkey Bars and Dizzy Bridge.
 In addition, two brand new formats were introduced.
 Brutal Labo saw competitors take on several individual Sportsman style challenges for place on an overall leaderboard.
-Artistic Performer featured a talent competition, with prizes based on the number of judges who vote for them.
+Artistic Performer featured a talent competition, with prizes based on the number of judges who voted for them.
 Kunoichi would once again return as an event within Taiiku World.
 In the end, this season saw comparable ratings to Kinniku Banzuke prior to cancellation, and so it was renewed with additional funding.
 Its second and third seasons saw the return of Super Dog, Super Rider, Neko de Drive, Punch Out, Hand Walk, and Sasuke Junior, with series high budgets and production values.

 Alongside Taiiku World, two additional series were produced.
-Cyborg Damashī saw idol Yuko Mizuno training for MMA under the guidance of Hitoshi Matsumoto, while Yoru no Taiiku saw Yuko Mizuno and Bob Sapp continue the martial arts trends of Tōkon Kinniku and Cyborg Damashī with a martial arts docuseries.
+Cyborg Damashī saw idol Yuko Mizuno train for MMA under the guidance of Hitoshi Matsumoto, while Yoru no Taiiku saw Yuko Mizuno and Bob Sapp continue the martial arts trends of Tōkon Kinniku and Cyborg Damashī with a martial arts docuseries.

 In July 2003, TBS performed corporate restructuring and decided that Ushio Higuchi and the TBS Sports team would be relocated to newly acquired subsidiary Dreamax TV.
 Production of Taiiku World was immediately suspended, with the fourth season consisting almost entirely of outtakes, reruns, behind the scenes content and promotion of other series.
-It was decided that Kunoichi would follow Sasukes lead and be spun off into an independent series in September 2003.
+TBS decided that Kunoichi would follow Sasukes lead and be spun off into an independent series in September 2003.